Network marketing thrives on a steady flow of new customers. Success requires an ongoing effort to grow your network through prospecting.

 So how do you turn cold prospects into hot ones?

-For network marketing and direct sales, most people begin looking for prospects within their own networks.
+When considering MLM or direct sales, most people begin looking for prospects within their own networks.
 You can do this online through LinkedIn and Facebook groups.
 Or in person, via friends, family, clubs, or even the parents on your kid’s soccer team.

 The following tips will help you move prospects from cold to hot.
 From there, you can work on growing your team and coaching them to build on your success!